fadden/6502bench/README.md

 - Symbols may be exported from one project and imported into another to facilitate multi-binary disassembly.
 - Listings can be generated in HTML form for publication on the web.
   Many aspects of the output format can be configured.
+Inline visualizations are exported as GIF or animated GIF.

 Miscellaneous:
-- All data files are stored in text formats (primarily JSON).
+- All project data is stored in text formats (primarily JSON).
 - The project file includes nothing from the data file but a CRC.
 This may allow the project to be shared without violating copyrights (subject to local laws).
 - Handy tools: file slicer, file concatenator, CPU instruction reference chart, ASCII chart, file hex dump.
+- The OMF converter tool can be used to disassemble Apple IIgs executables.

 #### Limitations ####

-Support for 65816 code is largely complete, lacking only a way to specify the data bank register.
-However, the current user interface tries to keep everything in a single list, which works poorly for large multi-bank binaries.
+While the 65816 CPU is fully supported, SourceGen can be awkward to use with the large binaries that the expanded architecture makes possible.
+The disassembly is displayed in a single scrolling window, so projects for binaries larger than about 100KB become difficult to navigate.
+There may also be performance issues at larger sizes.
+SourceGen currently imposes an arbitrary 1MB limit on the data file.

+Generating output larger than 64KB requires some target-specific directives, e.g. for defining OMF segments for Apple IIgs executables.
+SourceGen does not currently support these.
+While you can generate source for a binary larger than 64KB, most cross-assemblers will fail to assemble it without additional edits.

 To learn about other areas for improvement, visit the wiki section for the [current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).